 Vice President, Technical Learning and Application

 Winner of the Dr. J.P.
 London Award for Promoting Ethical Behavior, William Sparks brings 20 years of business and development experience to building organizational capacity.
 He has worked on assignments and technical projects in Africa, South America, Asia and the Middle East, including Feed the Future and economic growth programs that strengthen the competitiveness of farmer associations and cooperatives.

-Sparks earned a master’s in organization development from Pepperdine University and a bachelor’s in business management and psychology from Woodbury University.
-He also completed the Graduate Institute of Cooperative Leadership program at the University of Missouri.
+Bill earned a master’s in organization development from Pepperdine University and a bachelor’s in business management and psychology from Woodbury University.
+He also completed the Graduate Institute of Cooperative Leadership (GICL)program at the University of Missouri.

 Pete Giacomini — CRI

 Senior Vice President, Business Development

 In his role with CRI, which he has held since January 2013, Pete Giacomini is creating new opportunities for CRI's growth through development of global and domestic alliances, advancement of research programming, and consideration of acquisitions that expand services and markets for its cooperative businesses.

 Prior to joining CRI, Pete was COO for AgSource, where he began working in 1985.
 He also served as president and CEO of the Wisconsin Dairy Herd Improvement Cooperative and director of field services and jersey marketing service for the American Jersey Cattle Association.
 He received his bachelor's degree from the University of Wisconsin-Madison in agricultural economics and dairy science.

 Dean Gilge has 30 years' cooperative experience, working for Cooperative Resources International (CRI) and its predecessors in various management positions.